alexander-torosh/yona-cms/README.md

 [Documentation](http://doc.yonacms.com/en/) - old version.
 See installation guide in README.md
 [Demo](http://demo.yonacms.com/)

+Also, you can check [development](https://github.com/oleksandr-torosh/yona-cms/tree/dev) branch with new functions and libraries

 ## Announce

 Now YonaCMS team prepare to new 0.5 release with new project structure and development features.